AztecProtocol/aztec-connect-bridges/README.md

 #### finalise()

 This function will be called from the Azte Rollup contract.
 The Aztec Rollup contract will check that it received the correct amount of ETH and tokens specified by the return values and trigger the settlement step on Aztec.

+Please reach out on Discord with any questions.
+You can join our Discord [here](https://discord.gg/ctGpCgkBFt).